 With Mercury, you get:

-- Free checking and savings accounts with up to $5M FDIC insurance through our partner banks and their sweep networks.Mercury's sweep networks are offered through its partner banks, Choice Financial Group and Evolve Bank & Trust®; Members FDIC.2
+- Free checking and savings accounts with up to $5M FDIC insurance through our partner banks and their sweep networks.Deposits in Mercury checking and savings accounts are held by our partner banks, Choice Financial Group and Evolve Bank & Trust, Members FDIC.
+Through sweep networks, these funds become eligible for up to $5M in FDIC Insurance.2

 - Mercury Vault for suggestions to actively manage risk.